Discover your ultimate guide to the Kai Tak Sports Park — from its venues and spaces and how to get there to things to do during your visit!

 Kai Tak Arena

 With space for up to 10,000 people, the Kai Tak Arena is built for epic international tournaments like badminton, basketball, gymnastics, tennis and more.
-The pillar-free design means every seat has a perfect view.
-The super flexible setup with retractable seating and customisable floors, makes it ideal for everything from massive sports events to community gatherings.
+Its pillar-free design means every seat has a perfect view.
+Additionally, the main lobby features cushioned benches for resting and several snack stalls, including Subway, takoyaki from TEA BASARA, Apollo and more.
+It’s the ideal spot to unwind before a concert at the nearby Kai Tak Stadium!

 Kai Tak Youth Sports Ground